openhab/org.openhab.binding.zwave/doc/benext/heatingcontrol_0_0.md

 | Energy save setpoint | thermostat_setpoint | thermostat_setpoint | Heating | Number:Temperature |

 ### Room temperature
-Room temperature of the room thermostat
+<p&gtRoom temperature of the room thermostat</p&gt

 Indicates the current temperature.

 The ```room_temperature``` channel is of type ```sensor_temperature``` and supports the ```Number:Temperature``` item and is in the ```Temperature``` category.

 ### Outside temperature
-The temperature outside, if reported by the boiler
+<p&gtThe temperature outside, if reported by the boiler</p&gt

 Indicates the current temperature.

 The ```outside_temperature``` channel is of type ```sensor_temperature``` and supports the ```Number:Temperature``` item and is in the ```Temperature``` category.

 ### Thermostat mode
-Determines the mode of the thermostat, either ON ("Heat", 1), or OFF ("Off", 0).
-The heating setpoint will be applied if the mode Heat is applied and the Energy saving setpoint if the mode Off is applied
+<p&gtDetermines the mode of the thermostat, either ON ("Heat", 1), or OFF ("Off", 0).
+The heating setpoint will be applied if the mode Heat is applied and the Energy saving setpoint if the mode Off is applied</p&gt

 Sets the thermostat.